christopher192/mcdonald-kl-discovery-project/README.md

 <ins>Step 2: Database Creation</ins>
 <br>
-Refer `creating_database.ipynb` for the database setup process.
-Please note that running this code will remove any existing table and create a new one.
+Run `creating_database.ipynb` to set up the database and tables.
+This script will remove any existing table and create new one.

 <ins>Step 3: Web Scrapping & Data Population</ins>
 <br>
-For the web scraping process and data population, please refer to `scraping.ipynb`.
+Run `scraping.ipynb` to scrape McDonald's outlet data and populate the database.

 <ins>Step 4: RAG (Qdrant) + LLM</ins>
 <br>
-For RAG, vector database storage and LLM integration, please refer to `rag.ipynb`.
+Run `rag.ipynb` to set up the RAG with Qdrant and LLM embedding.

-Run the following command to start Qdrant using Docker.
+Start Qdrant using Docker:

 ```
 docker pull qdrant/qdrant